Vakhtang I: War with Persia

 Once the Hundred Years Peace between Iran and Rome collapsed, the Sassanid monarch Kavadh I summoned Vakhtang as a vassal to join his new campaign against Rome.
 Vakhtang refused, provoking an Iranian invasion of his kingdom.
 Then about 60, he had to spend the last years of his life in war and exile, fruitlessly appealing for Roman aid.
 The chronology of this period is blurry, but by 518 an Iranian viceroy had been installed at the Iberian town of Tiflis, founded—according to Georgian tradition—by none other than Vakhtang and designated as the country's future capital.
 According to the LVG, Vakhtang died fighting an Iranian invading army at the hands of his renegade slave who shot him through a defect of his armor, in the armpit.
 The wounded king was transported to his castle at Ujarma where he died and was interred at the cathedral in Mtskheta.
 Javakhishvili puts Vakhtang's death at c.
-502. If Toumanoff's identification of Procopius’ Gurgenes with Vakhtang is true, the king might have ended his reign in 522 by taking refuge in Lazica, where he possibly died around the same time.
+502, though according to Sanadze he is more likely to have died during the Iberian War in c.
+527. If Toumanoff's identification of Procopius’ Gurgenes with Vakhtang is true, the king might have ended his reign in 522 by taking refuge in Lazica, where he possibly died around the same time.
 Gurgenes’ family members—Peranius, Pacurius, and Phazas—had careers in the Roman military.

 Family

 According to the LVG, Vakhtang was survived by three sons.
 Dachi, Vakhtang's eldest son by his first marriage to the Iranian princess Balendukht (who died at childbirth), succeeded him as king of Iberia and had to return to Iranian allegiance.
-Two younger sons by Vakhtang's second marriage to the Roman lady Helena (Elene)—Leon and Mihrdat—were enfeoffed of the southwestern Iberian provinces of Klarjeti and Javakheti in which Leon's progeny—the Guaramids—traditionally followed a pro-Roman orientation.
+Two younger sons by Vakhtang's second marriage to the Roman lady Helen (Elene)—Leon and Mihrdat—were enfeoffed of the southwestern Iberian provinces of Klarjeti and Javakheti in which Leon's progeny—the Guaramids—traditionally followed a pro-Roman orientation.
 Both these lines survived in Iberia into the 8th century, being succeeded by their energetic cousins of the Bagratid family.
 Toumanoff has inferred that the Samanazus, a name of the Iberian "king" found in John Malala's list of rulers contemporary with Justinian and reported by Theophanes the Confessor and Georgios Kedrenos to have visited Constantinople in 535, might have been a corruption of words meaning "brother of Dachi" and so perhaps refers to Mihrdat.
+Vakhtang I and Helen (Elene) also had two unnamed daughters.